 Lower Energy Bills

-The cost for energy bills will be considerably lower since there will be only one HVAC installed, as opposed to having two or more air conditioning units.
+One HVAC instead of two or more air conditioning units will minimize energy expenditures.
 The dual-zoned system also makes use of variable speed motors, which reduces the cost by about 30% of the average energy cost.

 Variable speed is particularly important when it comes to saving energy.
 It allows the system to utilize only the amount of energy that it requires to achieve a certain temperature.